mirhamasala/star_rating/README.md

     }
 ```

-- But again, we have to use the general sibling selector to say, please don't light up the stars beyond the clicked one with `.rated i .active ~ i`
+- And again, we have to use the general sibling selector to say, but please don't light up the stars beyond the clicked one with `.rated i .active ~ i`

 ```css
     .stars i:hover ~ i, .rated i.active ~ i {